TaiPhamD/taiphamd/docs/README.md

 # Overview
-My collection of notes while studying
+My collection of notes while studying and personal projects